siakaramalegos/sia.codes-eleventy/src/posts/making-google-fonts-faster.md

 In this article, I will show you how to:

-1. Skip over some of the latency time for downloading fonts from Google Fonts
+1. Choose the best way to import your Google Fonts
-2. Self-host your fonts for faster speed and greater control over FOIT and FOUT
+2. Skip over some of the latency time for downloading fonts
-3. Do the same as #2 but more quickly with a cool tool
+3. Fix flash-of-invisible text (FOIT)

-## But Why?
+4. Self-host your fonts for faster speed and greater control

-Google Fonts is hosted on a pretty fast and reliable content delivery network (CDN), so why might we consider hosting on our own CDN?
+## Anatomy of a Google Fonts request

 Let’s take a step back and look at what is happening when you request from Google Fonts using a standard `<link>` copied from their website: